bsmahi/in28minutes.github.io/_blog/articles/2017-10-15-spring-master-class.md

 }
 ```

-There are now two SortAlgorithm instances that match.
-Spring throws an exception because it is unsure which to utilise.
+There are now two SortAlgorithm implementations available.
+Spring throws an exception because it doesn’t know which one to use.

-We use `@Primary` to indicate which SortAlgorithm implementation is the most critical!
+We can use the @Primary annotation to tell Spring which SortAlgorithm implementation should be preferred when multiple options exist.

 ```java
 package com.in28minutes.spring.basics.springin5steps;